instancezero/wp-oembed/readme.md

 If this becomes a big problem, I'll add some purge functionality that can be run through a cron job.
 Worst case, there's no harm in removing all the files in the cache folder.

+# Changelog

+1.0.0 Switched to calculating the hash on just the url parameter instead of the whole query.

 # Donations Welcome

 If you find wp-oembed useful, please consider